Friday, July 15, 2011

 Last week, I made the journey down to the BYU campus to see the company that has probably inspired me the most in my dance career.
 I was a little bummed because I missed the exit that I needed to take and then college parking being what it is, I made it into the auditorium about 15 minutes late.....sad.
 I missed an original Isadora Duncan piece.
 But all was not lost....

-t of dances was basically telling a story of economic/political history at varying points in history including the depression and Cold War eras as well as others.
+The first sweet of dances was basically telling a story of economic/political history at varying points in history including the depression and Cold War eras as well as others.
 The final piece was called 'Panorama' and featured dancers from BYU's school of dance.
 WOW!
 40 dancers all in red on stage at the same time.
 It completely illustrated the point that Martha was trying to put forth that many people banding together can create and cause change.
 I'll put some YouTube links at the bottom of the post.

 The second sweet of dances was so moving!
 There is a famous piece by Martha called Lamentation.
 (I'll post a link).
 It's an interesting piece that a lot of people might not 'get', but it's pretty cool and gets better the more times you watch it.
 Well, the company picked three up an coming choreographers and told them to use that piece as inspiration to create dances about the their individual reactions to 9/11.
 They had to work within specific parameters such as simple costuming and lighting and they were presented at the 6th anniversary of 9/11.
 All three were amazing and so moving.
 Just looking at three different choreographer's interpretation of 'falling' was inspirational not to mention the virtuosic performances.